uPaymeiFixit/node-workbench/README.md

 # node-workbench
-A quick prototyping environment bult with node with tools for math homework.
+A quick prototyping environment built with node with tools for math homework.

 ### Install
 This project is self-contained and does not need to be compiled.
 Place it wherever you'd like.